wizgurl101/Cake-Shop-Web-Application/README.md

 ## What have I learnt from this project
 - Development of a RESTful E-commerce web application using MERN stack
 - Implementation of Redux to manage application-wide states
-- Application of JSON web token for authorization task
+- Application of JSON web token for authorization purpose
 - Using React-Bootstrap library to rapidly build UI